katsumi-neko/fedora-setup/README.md

 ## Fix slow bootup
 * the NetworkManager-wait-online.service can sometimes delay bootup by up to 10-15 seconds `sudo systemctl disable NetworkManager-wait-online.service`

+## Final words
+* If you are on an Nvidia system, it is good practice to wait 5 minutes after installing updates, to allow the akmods to finish running in the background (otherwise you might end up booting to a black screen!)
+* It's good practice to stay relatively up to date, you will run into fewer issues this way.
+I personally update once per week, and have KDE setup to notify me weekly to update.
+* It's a good idea to check out the official Fedora documentation and learn how to manage and use your system.
+This is just a guide to help users get up and running the same way I have on my system.
+* If you have any issues while following this guide, feel free to open an issue and I will do my best to help/resolve it!

 ## The guide to install the CachyOS kernel on Fedora (optional)
 https://github.com/CachyOS/copr-linux-cachyos